Durss/SlipLord/README.md

 The bot will associate every **`mentionable`** roles to one of the emojis specified on the `configs.json`.\
 <span style="text-decoration: underline">**IMPORTANT**</span>: make sure the `mentionable` option is enabled on the roles that have to be selectable !
 Go to you server params -> `roles` -> click a role and check the *"`Allow everyone to @mention this role`"* option.

 If you want to customize the emojis used to select a role, update the list on `configs.json` file.
-See `DISCORDBOT_ROLES_EMOJIS` property.
+See `DISCORDBOT_REACTION_EMOJIS` property.
 All emojis must be separated by a space.
 <br />
 <br />
 <br />